Blotch3D/Blotch3D/README.md

 BlGraphicsDeviceManager.DrawText, etc.).
-For apps that may suffer from severe CPU exhaustion (at least for the 3D thread), you may also want to put your app code in this method, as well, so it is called less frequently, as long as that code can properly handle being called at variable rates.
+For apps that may suffer from severe CPU exhaustion (at least for the 3D thread), you may also want to put your app code in this method, as well, so it is called less frequently, assuming that application code can properly handle being called at variable rates.

 You can use a variety of methods to draw things in FrameDraw.
 Blotch3D provides methods to draw text and textures in 2D (just draw them after